Broward County Resiliency Center (BCRC)

 (Download Adobe Acrobat Reader to view or print PDF)

 Our District and our entire community are forever changed by the tragedy at Marjory Stoneman Douglas High School.
-As we begin the 2018/19 school year, we remain focused on building strength as a community and finding ways to heal together.
+Broward County Public Schools remains focused on building strength as a community and finding ways to heal together.

 BCPS Mental Health Portal: